angrybacon/doomsday-wiki/markdown/articles/2021/07/27/ddft-brewing.md

 I urge anyone who made it this far into the article to give this deck a shot.
 I promise it's better than it looks, and more people playing it means more people to help develop it.
-While I'm at it, I want to should out some people on the Doomsday discord who have contribted ideas that went into these decks.
+While I'm at it, I want to should out some people on the Doomsday discord who have contributed ideas that went into these decks.
 UnorthodoxBird, BluStalker, nottobay13, and Jens have all been active in playing and developing DDFT, and a few others pop by on occasion.
 The DDFT Cabal is always recruiting so come on by if any of these lists made your loins tingle.